 Prime Minister Narendra Modi will interact with chief ministers via video conference on April 27 morning on the way ahead in the fight against coronavirus, official sources said on Wednesday.

-This will be the third video conference of the prime minister with the chief ministers after the spread of the COVID-19 pandemic in the country.
+This will be the third video conference of the prime minister with the chief ministers after the country’s spread of the COVID-19 pandemic.

 On April 14, the prime minister announced that the lockdown is being extended till May 3.

 Before the lockdown was announced on March 24, Modi had interacted with the chief ministers on March 20 to discuss ways and means to check the spread of coronavirus.